PaddlePaddle/Paddle/doc/fluid/design/dist_train/async_update.md

 1. For each gradient variables, they may distribute on different GPU card and aggregate them while they are all calculated.
-1. Split the gradient variable into multiple blocks according to the number of PServer instances and then sent them.
+1. Split the gradient variable into multiple blocks according to the number of PServer instances and then send them.
 1. PServer would run an `Optimize Block` using a specified optimize algorithm to update the specified parameter.
-1. The trainer will fetch the parameter before running forward Op depends on the specified parameter.
+1. The trainer will fetch the parameter before running forward Op which depends on the specified parameter.
 1. Broadcast the received variable into multiple GPU cards and continue to run the next mini-batch.